GraalVM NativeImage Reverse Reconstruction

 }

-As for the third parameter rcx, it is determined during the process of analyzing assembly code that this function is called with three parameters.
-However, based on the definition, we know that this function actually only calls two parameters.
-This is also an area that needs improvement in our tool.
+Here we can see that there is a String argument in the writelin function, but in the restored code, why are there three arguments passed?
+First writeln is a class member method that hides only one this, The variable points to the caller, which is the first parameter passed, java.io.PrintStream@0x554fe8 As for the third parameter rcx, it is because during the process of analyzing the assembly code, it was determined that this function was called with three parameters.
+However, upon examining the definition, we know that this function actually only calls two parameters.
+This is also an area that needs improvement for this tool in the future.

-We will now analyze a more complex program, such as calculating a Fibonacci sequence, the code is as follows
+We will now analyze a more complex program, such as calculating a Fibonacci sequence, with the following code

 class Fibonacci {